 The draw of increasing your account followers with the click of a button (or bot, rather) may seem difficult to pass up, but consider the quality of followers you’re gaining: primarily bots and ghost accounts.
 Buying followers not only calls your brand integrity into question (fake and inactive follower accounts are obvious to those looking out for them), these accounts don’t render one of the main factors that contribute to post reach in Instagram’s algorithm: social engagement.
 Instead of focusing on vanity metrics like account followers, measure actions that deliver an impact on your account success: engagement (likes, comments) and click-throughs.
 The following engagement rate formula can serve as a benchmark for how much your target audience is connecting with your content.

-By posting Instagram content that delivers on channel experience, sharing high-quality images suited for this visual platform, and gaining a following of engaged users, elective healthcare providers can make the most of every IG post.
+By following our tips on how to avoid these five Instagram mistakes, elective healthcare providers can make the most of every post.
 Need help navigating?
 Our social media marketing team can make your practice shine with Instagram content designed to spark engagement and build brand awareness.
 Contact us to learn more about our custom social marketing products.

 Want more IG insights?
 Get inspired on the Rosemont Media Instagram account!

 Editor’s note: The original version of this post was published on January 15, 2019.